Extending the Reach of Alberta Ballet

 • Outreach Classes – Free dance programs for marginalized youth, including year-round sessions at Calgary’s Centre for Newcomers and community-specific workshops across Alberta.

-• Ticket Programs – Partners with immigrant-serving agencies to provide newcomers with tickets to Alberta Ballet performances, creating shared cultural experiences and a sense of belonging.
+• Ticket Programs – We partner with immigrant-serving agencies to provide newcomers with tickets to Alberta Ballet performances, creating shared cultural experiences and a sense of belonging.

 Each program is developed with community partners and evaluated to ensure impact.
 We’re committed to building sustainable funding that allows these initiatives to thrive.